anchittandon-create/AI-TeleSuite/src/REPLICATION_PROMPT.md

   "id": "ai-telesuite-workflow"
 }
 ```
 **Purpose:** A minimal, valid n8n workflow file.
-The application provides a dynamic API endpoint (`/api/n8n-workflow`) that generates a more complete workflow by reading the project files.
+The application provides an API endpoint that generates a more complete workflow dynamically.

 ---